Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * Pope Sixtus IV is credited with establishing the Sistine Shapel Choir

 * Josquin des Prez composed the *Pange lingua* mass.

+* The author of *The Prince* was Niccolo Machiavelli.

+* In the book, *The Prince*, Machiavelli writes that the prince's chief preoccupation and primary duty was to wage war.